FoxUSA/OpenNote-CLI/README.md

 No.

 ### I don't like _______ please fix it!
-No. This code is Open Source Software (OSS).
+This code is Open Source Software (OSS).
 You are welcome to take the code and fork it.